 When asked, if we believe a partner should be perfect, we quickly reply, “Of course not.
 Nobody’s perfect.”
 But in the staggering moment of conflict, feelings unveil a different opinion; in the moment, we must grapple with the imperfection, facing a real demand on patience, acceptance and compassion.
 Do we react with the wisdom or some other way?
 We easily acknowledge human limitations (in general); but demand perfection with the specifics.
 We conceptually accept; however, when aching with an unmet need, feeling the sting of disappointment and frustration, we lash out with sharpness, condemnation and berating a lover for being something they cannot be—perfect.

 Life varies, responses vary; relationships patterns are complex and inconsistent.
-Surprises occur and we must reserve emotional space to patiently accept.
-Perfect consistency doesn’t exist—complexity always intervenes, too many variables.
-We will be surprised, taken off guard and required to process something new on the spot.
-These unexpected deviations, even when we expect the unplanned, spark emotional bursts, momentarily upsetting us, our partner, or both.
+Surprises occur, and demand sufficient space to patiently accept or flexibly respond.
+Perfect consistency doesn’t exist—complexity always intervenes.
+We will be surprised, taken off guard and required to process something new.
+Unexpected deviations, even when we expect the unplanned, spark emotions, momentarily upsetting us, our partner, or both.
 Our emotions, feelings, thoughts, and behaviors are always in a state of flux, lifting and falling before settling in homeostasis, and then lifting and falling again.

-The security is built on relatively few surprises.
+Security is built on relatively few surprises.
 We establish trust—and vulnerability.